uchicago-library/ldr_metadatastorage/README.md

 }
 ```

-Th metadata storage will do the following on reception of the data
+The metadata storage will do the following on reception of the data

 1. extract the core data and generate a dublin core record conforming to dublin core schema for adding to cross-browsing metadata storage